Nmuhra/Nmuhra/README.md

 - 👋 Hey there, I’m @Nabegh
-- 📚I’m a 1st year Computer Science student at the University of Pretoria
+- 📚I’m a 1st year IKS student at the University of Pretoria
 - 🐍I’m currently learning Python, C#, C++ and more.
 <!--
 **Nmuhra/Nmuhra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.